MephistoDevelop/WeatherApp/README.md

 `npx eslint --init`
 `npx client`
 ```

-after you will need to enter to [Stickler Page](https://stickler-ci.com/) and activate your repository.
+Afterwards, open the [Stickler Page](https://stickler-ci.com/) and activate your repository. and activate your repository

 ## Author